dev-cetera/df_safer_dart/ARTICLE.md

 ^
 ```

-### 3. The `Async` Monad: Taming Asynchronous Failures
+### 3. The `Async` Outcome: Taming Asynchronous Failures

-An `Async` monad combines the concepts of `Future` and `Result`.
+An `Async` outcome combines the concepts of `Future` and `Result`.
 It’s a box that represents a value that will resolve in the future to either an `Ok` or an `Err`.
 It’s the ultimate tool for robust asynchronous pipelines, as it handles both network/IO exceptions and logical failures.

 ## The Big Payoff: Building an Unbreakable Pipeline

 Let’s put it all together.
 Imagine a common real-world scenario:

-For a given user ID, fetch the user’s configuration data from an API, parse it as JSON, and then safely extract a deeply nested, optional setting: config.notifications.sound.
+For a given user ID, fetch the user’s configuration data from an API, parse it as JSON, and then safely extract a deeply nested, optional setting: `config.notifications.sound`.

 This process can fail at every single step:

-The network request to fetchUserData could fail (no internet, 404, etc.).
+- The network request to fetch `userData` could fail (no internet, 404, etc.).
 - The response body might not be valid JSON.
-- The JSON might be valid, but the config key could be missing.
+- The JSON might be valid, but the `config` key could be missing.
-- The notifications key could be missing.
+- The `notifications` key could be missing.
-- The sound key could be missing.
+- The `sound` key could be missing.

-Here’s how you’d build this logic robustly with monads from the [df_safer_dart](https://pub.dev/packages/df_safer_dart) package.
+Here’s how you’d build this logic robustly with outcomes from the [df_safer_dart](https://pub.dev/packages/df_safer_dart) package.

-### Step 1: Define the failable operations monadically
+### Step 1: Define the failable operations using outcomes
-We wrap our primitive operations, letting the monads handle the error context.
+We wrap our primitive operations, letting the outcome types handle the error context.

 ```dart
 import 'package:df_safer_dart/df_safer_dart.dart';